-A-Level H2 Chemistry students in junior colleges (JC) in Singapore always complain about this topic called Chemical Energetics and how difficult the questions are set in their schools.
+A-Level H2 Chemistry students in junior colleges (JC) in Singapore always complain about this topic called Chemical Energetics (also known as Thermochemistry) and how difficult the questions are set in their schools.
 This topic is usually covered in term 1 or term 2 in JC1.

-After teaching batches of students year after year, i realised those students that are weak in this topic tends to be also “lazy”.
+After teaching batches of students in the last 16 years, i realised those students who are weak in this topic tends to take short-cuts.
 They are too “lazy” to understand and remember the key definitions of each of the different Standard Enthalpy Changes of Reactions.
 No wonder they are struggling with this topic.
 If you want to master this topic, you cannot take short-cuts and expect yourself to do well.

 Students need to have a good grasp of all these fundamentals before they can answer application questions on Hess’ Law, Born Haber Cycle, Energy Level Diagram, etc.